Colin-Cheng/shell-lab/README.md

 # shell-lab

-### This is a simple Unix Shell that supports foreground and background processes and job control.
+### This is a Unix Shell that supports foreground and background processes and job control.

 #### To run this project in command line:
 1. type `make` to compile the code